Our Experience in Trust & Estate Business Valuations

-Our analytical and client service teams are led by seasoned and credentialed professionals.
+Our analytical and client service teams are led by seasoned and credentialed professionals who have years of experience appraising the value of businesses.
 Our project experience and expertise are vast, extending throughout the U.S. and abroad and spanning countless industry sectors and niches.
 Our team regularly handles operating businesses, investment partnerships, complex real estate organizations, preferred freeze partnerships, carried interest, asset management firms, private investment fund interests, professional sports franchises, restricted stock, notes, options, derivatives and royalties, among others.
-Our work is regularly used to support estate tax filings, gift tax filings, asset sales and swaps, the issuance of profits interests, stock redemptions, recapitalizations, charitable donations, income tax deductions, and beneficiary litigation.
+Our work is regularly used to support estate tax filings, restructuring evaluations for estate planning, gift tax filings, asset sales and swaps, the issuance of profits interests, stock redemptions, recapitalizations, charitable donations, income tax deductions, and beneficiary litigation.

 Taxpayers and their advisors seek out MPI for their most sensitive and complex valuation engagements and when they want to ensure that their project is conducted in a timely and proper manner.
 MPI will often assist these advisors on various Succession Planning issues, due to MPI’s vast experience surrounding family-owned businesses and other issues surrounding high-net-worth individuals.